HyperAIRI: a plug-and-play algorithm for precise hyperspectral image reconstruction in radio interferometry: Optimization-based hyperspectral imaging

 The linear measurement model taking the form \eqref{eq:model_wideband} is widely used across various imaging tasks, such as denoising, super-resolution, inpainting, image deblurring, and magnetic resonance imaging.
 While the measurement operator $\Phi(\cdot)$ varies across image modalities, the underlying inverse problem is often ill-posed due to incomplete and noisy measurements.
-Optimisation methods are thus appealing for their versatility in regularising inverse problems by injecting sophisticated image models.
+Optimization methods are thus appealing for their versatility in regularizing inverse problems by injecting sophisticated image models.